acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/blastfurnacebasicoxygenfurnace.md

 ## [Input File (Standard Format)](@id "bfbof_input_file")

-The easiest way to include a BfBof asset in a model is to create a new file (either JSON or CSV) and place it in the `assets` directory together with the other assets.
+The easiest way to include an integrated BlastFurnaceBasicOxygenFurnace asset in a model is to create a new file (either JSON or CSV) and place it in the `assets` directory together with the other assets.

 ```
 your_case/
 ├── assets/
-│   ├── bfbof.json    # or bfbof.csv
+│   ├── integrated_blast_furnace_basic_oxygen_furnace.json    # or integrated_blast_furnace_basic_oxygen_furnace.csv
 │   ├── other_assets.json
 │   └── ...
 ├── system/